LOADING ...

 I wonder now, said little Robin, why my mammy come for me?

-To keep me hid in the Silver Wood, I calls it a
+To keep me hid in the Silver Wood, I it a cruelty

-But I wonder now, says little Robin, if the truth would be
+But I wonder now, little Robin, if the truth would ever be

 Why all this woods is a growing green and under that there's

-You wonder now, Jellon Graeme, Why your mammy don't come for
+You wonder now, said Jellon Graeme, Why mammy don't come for

-Lo, the place I laid her low, right under that white oak
+Lo, there's the place I laid her low, right that white oak

-The little boy chose him an arrow was both and sharp
+The little boy him an arrow was both keen and sharp

 Laid his cheek all along the bow and his father's heart

-Lie there, lie there, you Jellon Graeme, the grave you never
+Lie there, lie there, you Jellon Graeme, the grave you will

 see

-The place where lies my mammy dear is far too good for
+The place where lies my mammy dear is far too for thee

-I should torn you out of the womb and thrown you upon a thorn
+I should have torn you out of the womb and thrown you upon a

-Let the wind blow and the wind blow west and left you to die
+Let the blow east and the wind blow west and left you to die

 #90

-recorded by Seeger and Ewan MacColl on Blood and Roses
+recorded by Peggy Seeger and Ewan on Blood and Roses

 see also SHEATHKF